matin-op/Laptop-Advisor-AI/README.md

 - ⚡ **Suggestion chips** — quick-start prompts for first-time users
 - 🎨 **Custom UI** — styled chat bubbles and a clean, modern layout
 - 🛡️ **Input sanitization** — user input is escaped before rendering to prevent HTML/script injection
+- 🔨 **Built in Tools** — tools like calculator, comparison, EMI are built in
 ---

 ## 🛠️ Tech Stack